ontherays/AWS_Cloud_Foundations_Study_Notes/Module 6.md

      - Storage optimized
      - Accelerated computing
    - Instance types offer family, generation, and size (Example - `t3.large`: Family - `T`, Generation - `3`, Size - `large`)
+   - T3 instances provide burstable performance general purpose instances.
+   - C5 instances are optimized for compute-intensive workloads.
+   - R5instances are optimized for memory-intensive applications.
    - Networking Features
      - The network bandwidth (Gbps) varies by instance type.
      - To maximize networking and bandwidth performance of your instance type enable enhanced networking and if you have interdependent instances, launch them into a cluster placement group.
      - Enhanced networking types are supported on most instance types.
 Enhanced networking types:
        - Elastic Network Adapter (ENA): Supports network speeds of up to 100 Gbps.
        - Intel 82599 Virtual Function interface: Supports network speeds of up to 10 Gbps.
+       - **Network performance level** Each instance type provides a documented network performance level.
+For example, an a1.medium instance will provide up to 10 Gbps, but a p3dn.24xlarge instance provides up to 100 Gbps.
+Choose an instance type that meets your requirements.

 3. Specify Network Settings
+   - The choice of Region must be made before you start the Launch Instance Wizard.
    - Where should the instance be deployed?
 Identify the VPC and optionally the subnet
    - Should a public IP addressbe automatically assigned?
    - You can have multiple networks, such as different ones for development, testing and production
+   - If you dont specify VPC and subnet it goes to default VPC and Public subnet with as public ip address assigned.
+   - By default, AWS will not assign a public IP address to instances that are launched in a non default subnet.

 4. Attach IAM Role (optional)
    - Will software on the EC2 instance need to interact with other AWS services?
 If yes, attach an appropriate IAM Role.
 IAM Roles can be attached at any time, not just launch.
+   - An instance profileis a container for an IAM role.
    - An AWS Identity and Access Management (IAM) role that is attached to an EC2 instance is kept in an instance profile.
 5. User Data Script (optional)
    - Specify a user data script at instance launch.
-Use user data scripts to customize the runtime environment of your instance
+Use user data scripts to customize the runtime environment of your instance.
+   - When the EC2instance is created, the user data script will run with root privileges during the final phases of the boot process.
+   - On Linux instances, it is run by the cloud-initservice.
+On Windows instances, it is run by the EC2Config or EC2Launch.
-   - Script executes the first time the instance starts
+   - By default, user data only runs the first time that the instance starts up.
+   - Create Multipurpose Internet Mail Extensions (MIME) multipart file user data script to run each time EC2 instance boot.
 6. Specify Storage
    - Configure the root volume
    - Attach additional storage volumes(optional).
 For each volume, specify: